The Living Encyclopedia of Consciousness

 Stroke Recovery

-Stroke creates an ischemic core of dead tissue surrounded by a "penumbra" — damaged but potentially salvageable neurons in a plastic state for weeks after injury.
+A stroke leaves an ischemic core of dead tissue ringed by a "penumbra," neurons that are damaged but salvageable and that stay in a plastic, recoverable state for weeks.

 Chapter III